Energy growth for systems of coupled oscillators with partial damping: Bounds on r2

 We start this section by giving a result about the supremum of $r_2(t)$ during a large interval of time.
-It demonstrates that, most of the time, $r_2(t)$ can be expected to be relatively small.
+It demonstrates that, most of the time, $r_2(t)$ can be expected to be relatively small. \begin{proposition} \end{proposition} {Note that the right-hand side of \eqref{eq:exponentially_small} converges to $0$ as $T\to\infty$ provided that $D(T)\geq2\sqrt{\log T}$}. \begin{proof} By \eqref{eq:solve_r2}, we know that